What are Energy-Efficient Incentives?:

 Tax credits and rebates are the “meat and potatoes” of incentives.
 Of course, the IRS requires certification of efficiency before awarding rebates.
 You can qualify for most government credits using tax forms and providing proof of purchase.
 However, you must follow IRS instructions closely.
 Other programs have their own separate application process and deadlines.
 First, you will need to research the programs which apply to you, thoroughly!
 Contrarily, if you are still considering upgrades, the first step is scheduling an energy audit.
 An energy audit will determine your current energy usage and the most cost-effective upgrades.
 For consultation on this process in Central/Southern California, reach out to BarrierEnergy today.

 The Consolidated Appropriations Act of 2021, originally a Covid Relief Bill, is responsible for Federal deductions.
 For example, section 179D outlines energy efficiency accommodations for commercial buildings.
 Former President Trump made 179D permanent.
 Additionally, residential architectures may be eligible to receive up to two thousand dollars in tax credits for achieving efficiency standards through the Home Energy Rating System Federal Tax Credit (Section 45L).
 These rebates cover both single-family and multi-family structures, as they’re allocated per dwelling unit.
-Currently, this Act applies to structures built through December 31, 2021.
-Hopefully, the proposed Moving Forward Act will eliminate the current 45L deadline.

 On a State level, agencies such as CEC, California Department of Housing and Community Development, and California Public Utilities Commission participate in developing energy efficiency incentives.
 California is enthusiastic about investing in energy efficiency programs and subsidies.
 These investments are paying off, and producing billions in proceeds!
 For instance, the Cap-and-Trade program for emissions has been highly lucrative.
-Developed by California Air Resources Board, it allows companies to make money for reducing emissions while penalizing those that do not.
+Developed by California Air Resources Board, it allows companies to make money by reducing emissions while penalizing those that do not.
 Similarly, the California Clean Energy Jobs Act stimulates the “Green Economy”.
 It allocates funds to educate green-collar workers while providing new job opportunities, simultaneously.
 Overall, these organizations wish to establish equal opportunity for the public to achieve efficiency.
 Hence, special focus is placed on programs for low-income communities.

 Research and development are essential to gauge the success of California’s efforts.
 Naturally, the CEC publishes a yearly Energy Policy Report to assess what goals have been reached and what effects their policies have made.
 Also, this routine period establishes a time to determine what changes need to be made moving forward.
 Another key component is the Electric Program Investment Charge.
 This allowance is used for improving methods of energy production.